Generalized inverse diagrams in tribes: Introduction

 Finally, in the case of tribes, it seems that a tribe structure on a category of diagram $\mathcal{T}^C$, where $\mathcal{T}$ is a tribe and $C$ a small category, has only been considered in the literature when $C$ is an inverse category, in which case the notion of Reedy fibrancy can be used (see \cite[Lemma 2.22]{ks2019internal}).

-In the present document, we will be interested in the notion of generalized Reedy category, which aims at relaxing the definition of a Reedy category in order to allow non-identity isomorphisms.
-It has been introduced by Cisinski in \cite{cisinski2006prefaisceaux}, then slightly generalized and further discussed by Berger and Moerdijk in \cite{berger2011extension}.
+In the present document, we will be interested in the notion of generalized inverse/direct category, which aims at relaxing the definition of an inverse/direct category in order to allow non-identity isomorphisms.
+These notions are essentially special cases of generalized Reedy categories, which have been introduced by Cisinski in \cite{cisinski2006prefaisceaux}, then slightly generalized and further discussed by Berger and Moerdijk in \cite{berger2011extension}.

 Our objective is to provide a tribe structure on a subcategory of fibrant diagrams $\mathcal{T}^C$, assuming $C$ to be a generalized inverse category.